-Students who for serious reasons have not attended the regular exam inspection can request a non-regular exam inspection within two weeks after the regular exam inspection.
-Requests must be motivated and include evidence why the exam inspection was missed.
-Requests will be processed within four weeks.
+Students who for valid reasons have not attended the regular exam inspection can request a non-regular exam inspection within two weeks after the regular exam inspection.
+Requests to the Board of Examiners must be motivated and include evidence why the exam inspection was missed.
+Requests will be processed within 20 working days.